• Skip to primary navigation

 In an otherwise dry and arid land, Pushkar Lake has always been considered an important feature of the region and it’s thought to have attracted human settlers here as far as thousands of years back.

-The lake took on an importance of sacred proportions and in the Hindu writings and scriptures, it’s featured as a holy location.
+The lake took on the importance of sacred proportions and in the Hindu writings and scriptures, it’s featured as a holy location.

 Hindu legends have it that Brahma, the most important deity in the religion, killed a demon where the lake now stands.
 A lotus flower then fell to earth, and a lake sprang from the ground.